The Difference Between Macadam and Polymeric Rubber

 What is Macadam Sport Surfacing?

 Macadam Sport Surfacing is a popular type of surfacing used by schools, sports clubs, playgrounds and domestic homes due to its wide range of applications.
 Ranging from pathways to driveways, the surfacing can be used in different situations.
-However, it’s usually most popular to create outdoor sport areas.
+However, it’s usually most popular to create outdoor sports areas.
 See more about tarmacadam surfacing here if you are interested in this product.

 Macadam is a material made up of stone mixed with tar.
 The process usually needs a stone sub-base to be poured on top of the desired surface.
 Once the stone sub-base has been poured and spread evenly, then the macadam mixture can be poured on top of it.
 Once set, it’ll need 3 weeks for the oils to vaporise.
 After that, colours and designs can start being applied.